close

 Armed neutrality: Why does Switzerland try to stay neutral in conflicts?

-Following another French invasion in 1798, Switzerland's neutrality was affirmed by European powers as part of the Treaty of Paris's Act on the Neutrality of Switzerland, signed in 1815.
+Following another French invasion in 1798, Switzerland's neutrality was affirmed by the European powers as part of the Treaty of Paris's Act on the Neutrality of Switzerland, signed in 1815.
 The creation of the first Swiss constitution in 1848 eventually put its stance on military neutrality into law.

 Since then, the country has upheld its historic position - most famously, by choosing not to take sides in either of Europe’s major 20th-century conflicts.